-Big Data has been very popular in many fields since IBM first introduced the term in 2010.
+ABSTRACT \cdot Big Data has been very popular in many fields since IBM first introduced the term in 2010.
 With the progressive increase of available information, the ability of efficiently processing it is a necessary skill.
 The information can appear in various forms, such as texts and pictures, which normally are not in the digital format.
 Texts, for example, have no specific format and require structurization before being analysed.
 The process of structurization depends on the study's objective and the data's attributes.
 In this study, we propose a procedure for analysing Chinese texts, based on the notion of Tukey's Explanatory Data Analysis and the concept of species diversity.
 To evaluate the proposed approach, we use the articles from the New Youth Magazine published from 1915 to 1926.
-We found that we can trace the change of Chinese writing style through the texts of the New Youth Magazine using the proposed method.
-It seems that more characters are common in classical (or literary) Chinese, but more two-character and multi-character words are common in modern Chinese.
+We found that we can trace some changes in the Chinese writing style through the texts of the New Youth Magazine using the proposed method.

-Keywords: Text Mining, Xin Qingnian (New Youth Magazine), Writing Style, Exploratory Data Analysis, Species Diversity
+KEYWORDS · Text Mining, Xin Qingnian (New Youth Magazine), Writing Style, Exploratory Data Analysis, Species Diversity.